SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Conclusion

 \section{Conclusion}

 We have presented \textit{Self-supervised Motion Fields} that convert sparse motion into full-body character motion.
 We enable this by first creating a temporally-informed motion latent space -- Kinetic codes -- and then utilizing it to train spatial and temporal gradient predictor networks jointly.
 The gradient signals are coupled via spatial and temporal integration, and trained using full-body mesh sequences for supervision. \name does \textit{not} require additional motion annotation, is simple and robust to train, and generalizes across unseen motion and character shape variations.
 We also do not use any template model or rig, either during training or inference.
-We establish a new SOTA on the AMASS dataset by showing improvements over related approaches.
+We establish a new SOTA on the AMASS dataset.

-\textit{Limitations.} While our neural ODE formulation captures some secondary motion, we do not model secondary dynamics in any physically correct way.
-Neither do we explicitly support collision handling to prevent self-intersection.
+\textit{Limitations.} While our formulation captures some secondary motion, we do not model secondary dynamics in any physically correct way.
+Neither do we explicitly support collision handling to prevent self-intersection (see the triceratop leg crossing in \Cref{fig:animals_comparison}).
 An interesting future direction would be to implicitly handle collision detection and simultaneously model character-garment interactions, possibly using a transformer-based attention mechanism to capture non-local interactions between body parts.

-\textit{Future work.} We would like to take the output \shortname as structure-guidance to condition video generators to produce stylized videos.
-We believe such a 3D-consistent scaffolding should lead to improved object permanence and deformations in the output videos, and may be key to generate controllable and interpretable outputs.
+Similar to single human bodies~\cite{Fruehstueck2022InsetGAN}, it will be interesting to combine different motion generators for different parts of a character, allowing mixing of motion modes.
+Finally, temporal sketching sequences~\cite{fzlm_animatedLineDraw_siga_11} can also be modeled with such a generative framework.